Can You Be Fired for Refusing to Work Overtime in California?

 Exempt vs. Non-Exempt Employees: Know the Difference

-Not all employees are treated the same under overtime laws:
+Not all employees are treated the same under overtime laws.
+Here's an example to help understand the difference

 • Non-exempt employees (usually hourly workers) are entitled to overtime pay: